Properly Storing Poppy Seeds for Optimal Shelf Life

 Like all nuts and seeds, poppy seeds contain lots of healthy oils – which is a good thing – but they don’t last forever!
 The naturally healthy oils in poppy seeds can break down over time if exposed to heat, light and oxygen.
 How do you know if your poppy seeds are spoiled?
 Oh, you’ll know!
 Fresh poppy seeds should taste pleasantly sweet and a little nutty.
 When they have gone bad, they will have a harsh, bitter taste.

-Store Seeds in a Cool, Dry Place
+Store Poppy Seeds in a Cool, Dry Place

-Buy Fresh - and Freeze!
+Buy Poppy Seeds Fresh – and Freeze!

 Really want to optimize the shelf life of poppy seeds?
 First, be sure to purchase fresh poppy seeds.
 It’s important to purchase nuts, seeds and spices from a merchant that sells them in high volume.
 Don’t buy poppy seeds off of a shelf that looks as if it hasn’t been touched in years.
 They may already be well on their way to spoiled!